YASHWANTgs/pcap-threat-hunting-trickbot/README.md

 # Relevance

-This project reflects real-world SOC responsibilities, especially Tier 1–2 roles requiring network forensics and IOC triage.
-It demonstrates hands-on ability to hunt threats in raw traffic using open-source tools.
+This project shows real-world SOC actions , especially Tier 1–2 which require network forensics and IOC triage.
+It shows real world ability to hunt threats in raw traffic using open-source tools.

----

-#Screenshots
+# Screenshots are provided as evidence

 # Key screenshots are included in the repo:
 - DNS anomalies